-For example, Simpson has made numerous attempts to profit from the notoriety he achieved from the murders, even while insisting he didn't commit them.
-He put his name on a ghost-written confession, wanted to put his first interview on pay-per-view, and tried to cash in with a prank show.
-Oh, and he threw a giant bash after being acquitted of the double murder over which he was later sued and ultimately found responsible for.
+For example, Simpson has made numerous attempts to profit from the notoriety he achieved from the slayings, even while insisting he didn't commit them.
+He put his name on a ghostwritten confession, wanted to put his first interview on pay-per-view, and tried to cash in with a prank show.
+Oh, and he threw a giant bash after being acquitted of the crimes that he was later sued and ultimately found responsible for.

-In 2018, FOX aired "O.J.
-Simpson: The Last Confession?" which was filmed in 2006.
+In 2018, Fox aired O.J.
+Simpson: The Lost Confession? which was filmed in 2006.
 In it, he describes a bloody scene outside his apartment in what he calls a "hypothetical" situation.
 He said he didn't know who Goldman was, and confronted him and his ex-wife Nicole Brown outside her home.
 According to the interview, Brown fell down and Goldman stepped in to defend her.
 Simpson took a knife from a man only identified as "Charlie."
-He said he blacked out after that, but when he came to, saw blood all around the front of his property.
+He said he blacked out after that, but when he came to, he saw blood all around the front of his property.

-The special was supposed to air congruently with his book release "If I Did It," but when the book wasn't immediately published due to a legal battle with Goldman's father, the special never surfaced.
+The special was supposed to air congruently with the release of his book If I Did It, but when the book wasn't published due to a legal battle with Goldman's father, the special never surfaced.

-One anonymous source quoted him as once saying "Kim likes black ball players, I am a Hall of Famer - and I still have my Heisman award,” - a dig at ex-boyfriend Reggie Bush, who returned his 2005 award.
+One anonymous source quoted him as once saying, "Kim likes black ball players, I am a Hall of Famer - and I still have my Heisman award,” - a dig at ex-boyfriend Reggie Bush, who returned his 2005 award.
 Whether or not this is true or just tabloid nonsense is anyone's guess.

-Apparently, the worker gave the knife to an off-duty police officer who was in the area providing security for a film shoot.
-The officer inexplicably held on to the knife, and it wasn't until earlier in 2016 that the officer retired and told a friend at the LAPD about it, allegedly seeking the case number so he could frame the weapon and add a plaque with the identifying detail.
-That officer turned around and told his superiors, who demanded the knife be handed over for examination.
+Apparently, the worker gave the blade to an off-duty police officer who was in the area providing security for a film set.
+The officer inexplicably held on to the blade, and it wasn't until earlier in 2016 that the officer retired and told a friend at the LAPD about it, allegedly seeking the case number so he could frame the weapon and add a plaque with the identifying detail.
+That officer turned around and told his superiors, who demanded that the bladee be handed over for examination.

-A few months before the murders, Simpson filmed a TV movie/backdoor pilot for NBC called Frogmen, about an elite squad of Navy SEALs based in Miami.
-Simpson starred as the group's leader, and as such, underwent knife combat training.
-The pilot also had a scene in which Simpson's character held a knife to his daughter's throat, thinking she was an intruder.
+A few months before the slayings, Simpson filmed a TV movie/backdoor pilot for NBC called Frogmen, about an elite squad of Navy SEALs based in Miami.
+Simpson starred as the group's leader, and as such, underwent combat training.
+The pilot also had a scene in which Simpson's character held a blade to his daughter's throat, thinking she was an intruder.